The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 11 – KOH LANTA DISCOVERY

-Use Day 11 of your Thailand vacation itinerary to discover more of Lanta Island.
-Rent a scooter (or, if you are like us and would rather not operate a motorized vehicle, hire a driver for the day) to explore the sights on the south end of Koh Lanta.
+Use Day 11 of your Thailand Vacation Itinerary to discover more of Lanta Island.
+Rent a scooter (or, if you are like us and would rather not, hire a driver for the day) to explore the sights on the south end of Koh Lanta.
 The top things to see are the lesser-visited beaches, the Khlong Chak Waterfall and the Mu Ko Lanta National Park.

 Alternatively, visitors who are keen to spend more time on the water can book a second boat tour.
-Popular trips take guests to well-known Koh Phi Phi via speedboat (find out more!) and to Koh Rok Island for more snorkeling (read reviews!).
+Popular trips take guests to the most famous beach in Thailand, Koh Phi Phi (find out more!) and to Koh Rok for more snorkeling (read reviews!).

-Find our more about why we think Klong Khong Beach is the Best Koh Lanta Beach to visit!
+Find out why we think Klong Khong is the Best Koh Lanta Beach to visit!

 Best Koh Lanta Beaches Klong Khong Beach by JetSettingFools.com